Recent shark deaths in Canada a sign that efforts to grow the population are working

 Share:

-Four great white sharks were found washed up along beaches in Prince Edward Island, Nova Scotia, New Brunswick and Quebec in the past 12 months, said John Chisholm from the New England Aquarium, in Boston, Mass.
+Four great white sharks were found washed up along beaches in Prince Edward Island, Nova Scotia and New Brunswick in the past 12 months, said John Chisholm from the New England Aquarium, in Boston, Mass.
 That number is higher than previous years, he said in an interview Thursday.

 "The other part of this is how many go unreported as well," he said.